Every Dog Has Their Day:

 just the right temperament for the job and feels an intense desire to please.

-she wasn’t, the pair asked if she could undergo a two-week service
+she wasn’t, Tracy asked if she could undergo a two-week service

 During this time, Vessel was working with inmates from the Randall L.

-Williams unit when Carrie realized that Vessel was developing a strong
+Williams unit when Tracy realized that Vessel was developing a strong

 ball drive.
 She describes this moment as “full throttle” believing her